In-person MPH admissions process

 - GRE scores (optional): The GRE is NOT required for the MPH program, but may be submitted if the applicant believes it will strengthen their application.
 If test scores are submitted, they should be official scores from an exam taken within the past 5 years.

-- TOEFL, IELTS, or Duolingo Test Scores (required if education history is from a non-English Speaking Country).
-OFFICIAL TOEFL, IELTS, or Duolingo test scores are required if your educational history is from a non-English speaking country.
-Minimum scores: TOEFL: 550 (paper) or 79 (internet); IELTS: 6.5 (academic version); Duolingo: 105.
+- Duolingo, TOEFL or IELTS Test Scores (required if education history is from a non-English Speaking Country).
+OFFICIAL Duolingo, TOEFL, or IELTS test scores are required if your educational history is from a non-English speaking country.
+Minimum scores: Duolingo: 105, TOEFL: 550 (paper) or 79 (internet); IELTS: 6.5 (academic version).

 - Three letters of recommendation: Letters of recommendation from individuals who can evaluate the applicant's motivation, academic capability, scholarship potential, and personal goals for graduate study.